“Learning follows you wherever you go”

-Here are the four most important lessons I’ve learnt from Koda thus far and how it’s radically elevated my thinking.
+Here are the four most important lessons I’ve learnt from Koda thus far and how it’s radically elevated my outlook on life

 1. Be more inquisitive than the day before.

-You’ve probably seen this tagline regurgitated a thousand times on your LinkedIn feed, but curiosity is needed for both productive and efficient learning.
+You’ve most likely seen this tagline recycled on your LinkedIn feed, but curiosity is needed for both productive and efficient learning.